Serving Delmar, Elsmere, Glenmont, North Bethlehem, Selkirk, Slingerlands, and South Bethlehem NY

 Each 911 call in our community is answered with a dual response — a Delmar-Bethlehem EMS ambulance and an Albany County Sheriff’s Office EMS Unit Paramedic.
 The Albany County Sheriff’s Office stations at least two paramedics in the Town of Bethlehem 24 hours a day, seven days a week.
 The two agencies join together to provide care on calls requiring advanced life support.
 Delmar-Bethlehem EMS is also an advanced life support (AEMT) agency.

-Delmar-Bethlehem EMS responds to more than 3,300 calls for assistance annually.
+DBEMS used our six ambulances to respond to 4,300 calls for assistance in 2022.
 The agency uses a hybrid staffing model to meet the needs of the community.
-Delmar-Bethlehem EMS is predominantly volunteer from 6:00 pm to 6:00 am every night.
-Approximately 100 volunteer Emergency Medical Technicians (EMTs), Advanced EMTs, paramedics, firefighter drivers, and ambulance drivers use six ambulances to respond to calls for medical assistance.
-Between the hours of 6:00 am and 6:00 pm, paid EMTs supplement the volunteers by staffing three Delmar-Bethlehem EMS ambulances.
+Volunteers put in more than 15,000 volunteer hours during 2022 and more than 100,000 hours over the last seven years.
+The agency is predominantly volunteer from 6:00 pm to 6:00 am every night.
+Approximately 60 volunteer Emergency Medical Technicians (EMTs), Advanced EMTs, Paramedics, and ambulance drivers respond to calls for medical assistance.
+Between the hours of 6:00 am and 6:00 pm, paid EMTs from the Albany County Sheriff’s Office EMS Unit supplement the volunteers by staffing three DBEMS ambulances.